 Each year the Group performs impairment tests on goodwill or brands as follows.

 The recoverable amounts are based on value in use, calculated as the present value of future growth and earnings forecasts during multiple years, taking into account extrapolated cash flows beyond this multiyear period.
-Impairment tests are carried out on the operating segment level, which is the lowest level in the company at which goodwill is monitored.
+Impairment tests are performed initially on the acquired cash-generating unit alone.
+If it transpires that the amount recognized exceeds the value in use of the unit, the test is performed on the segments to which goodwill has been allocated